 If you’ve read our Winter Driving article, you know that winter conditions call for winter tires.
 However, you still might want to consider getting studded tires if your winter seasons are especially tough.
 Some off-road tires also are studdable — like the Evolution® M/T™ — adding even more traction for tough driving conditions.
 If you experience the driving conditions discussed in this article, studded tires are for you.

 Tires that bite into ice

 Studded tires perform the best on icy roads.
 Period.
 Why is stopping power better on studded winter tires?
 It’s all in the name.
 These tires allow for studs to be installed across the tread face, giving drivers better side-to-side and front-to-back grip.
-This kind of traction is critical on ice, especially black ice.
+This kind of traction is critical on ice.

 Where you’ll most likely find ice

 Mountain passes are icier and often hide black ice.
 Shadows linger here until later in the day, making it more difficult for the sun to melt the icy patches.

 Foggy areas like coastal regions or areas near rivers might have a lot of ice too.
 Fog condenses into water, which can freeze on the road.

 Intersections can also be pretty icy.
 As snow melts from daily use, it can freeze overnight, causing slippery conditions.

 Bridges are often icy, cooling down to freezing air temperatures more quickly than roads.

 Watch out for hard-packed snow